kovach/web2/docs/live.md

   - a tuple $t \in proj_L A$ depends on those tuples $u \in A$ whose restriction to $L$ agrees with $t$.
   - tuples resulting from selection are exactly those input tuples satisfying some predicate

-Also, since provenance implicitly refers to all intermediate state, the global, flat nature of a database is natural.
+Also, since provenance indirectly refers to all intermediate state, the global, flat nature of a database is natural.

-In anansi, all program values are *labelled tuples*.
+In anansi, all program values are immutable *labeled tuples*.
 For example:

 ```
 adjacent l1 l2